dgudenkov-foreign-languages-homework/homework/homework-160/wb_p71.md

     - The results of his diet are unbelievable; he used to be overweight but now he looks fit
     - The kitchen was untidy so I told her to put things in order but she disobeyed me and went out
     - We reuse plastic plates instead throwing them away and we recycle food packaging
-    - I disapproved of Dr. Kim behaviour because it's unethical o give bad advice to patients
+    - I disapproved of Dr. Kim behaviour because it's unethical to give bad advice to patients
     - Don't underestimate the time it takes to renew a passport; mine took over two months
     - He was living here, then he suddenly disappeared; at the moment his location is unknown